 As manufacturers implement such innovations as lightweighting, digital manufacturing techniques and fuel efficiency breakthroughs, Kentucky offers the resources to implement and to create the innovative practices of the future.
 Here are just a few of the examples that make Kentucky the place to put innovation into practice.

-There are more than 180 aluminum-related facilities in the Commonwealth
+There are more than 185 aluminum-related facilities in the commonwealth

-The aluminum industry employs nearly 20,000 full-time Kentuckians
+The aluminum industry employs over 20,000 Kentuckians full time

 Tighter fuel efficiency requirements are causing auto manufactures to expand their use of lightweight aluminum.
 That’s good news for Kentucky.
 According to the U.S. Geological Survey, the state has the greatest capacity to produce aluminum in the nation.